-This business unit plays an important role in retaining customers and strengthening their long-term partnership bond with EDP.
-To allow for an increased focus in this business development, the former energy services business unit of EDP Comercial was spun-off into EDP Serviços.
-Its activity consists on designing and implementing value added energy solutions, for both B2B and B2C customers, ranging from spun-off energy efficiency and micro-generation, to electricity quality monitoring and electric equipment maintenance.
-It is also through EDP Serviços that EDP deploys its initiatives under the Plan for Promoting Consumption Efficiency ("PPEC"), an ambitious plan promoted by the Regulator.
+Management of EDP consider that this business unit will play an increasingly important role in retaining customers and strengthening their long term partnership bond with EDP.

+Its activity consists of designing and implementing value added energy solutions, for both B2B and B2C customers, ranging from energy efficiency and micro-generation, to electricity quality monitoring and electric equipment maintenance.
+It is also through this unit that EDP deploys its initiatives under the Plan for Promoting Consumption Efficiency ("PPEC"), an ambitious energy efficiency plan promoted by the Regulator.